koksoybedirhan/Car-Display-with-Nextion/README.md

 Version 2: STM32 is used as a relatively more professional display model and microprocessor.

-Version 3: It is the version in which data flow is tested using the STM32 processor and potentiometers and temperature sensors.
+Version 3: It is the version in which data flow is tested using the STM32 processor, potentiometers, temperature, and communication sensors.
 The display is the same as Version 2.

 Main Materials:
 NX4827K043 Display, STM32F411VET6, Arduino Mega.

 Test Materials (Version 3):
-BMP180, 10K Potentiometers.
+BMP180, 10K Potentiometers, LoRa e32900t30d.